jpjpjp/webex-jira-notifier/README.md

 Regardless of whether you use papertrail or some other logging mechanism, the bot is configured with levels of logging which can be controlled via:
 * LOG_LEVEL - set to debug, verbose, info, warn, or error.  debug (all) logging is enabled if not set

+## Group space configurations

+The bot can be configurated to work in specifically authorized group spaces through the use environment variables.
+The bot can provide two types of authorization in group spaces

+### Transition Notifications

+The bot can notify group spaces when the status of an issue changes.
+At Cisco, we call this a "transition" which may include certain ceremonies.
+All of the following environment variables must be set to enable transition notifications in group spaces:

+* TRANSITION_SPACE_IDS - A comma seperated list of Webex Teams spaceIds where the bot is allowed to provide transition notifications
+* TRANSITION_PROJECTS - A comma seperated list of Jira Project types to notify about
+* TRANSITION_STATUS_TYPES - A comma seperated list of status names.
+Notifications will be sent when an issue transfers TO one of the statuses on this list
+* TRANSITION_ISSUE_TYPES - A comma seperated list of issue types to notify about

+Optionally, an additional environment variable can be set to further filter on which transitions will generate a notification:

+* JIRA_TRANSITION_BOARDS - A list of board IDs.
+If set, the application will query for all the stories for each of the boards and keep a list of issue keys in a memory cache.
+When all other transition filter criteria are met, the app will ensure that the issue also belongs to at least one of the configured boards.

+The cache is refreshed every 6 hours.

 ## Starting the bot